- > Why aren't 32-bit apps supported in Catalina?

-Apple will soon release the next version of macOS, known as Catalina (read our preview of Catalina here).
-When it does a number of older apps will stop working and there may be problems with the drivers for various peripherals including printers, mice and keyboards.
+Apple has released the next version of macOS, known as Catalina (read our macOS Catalina review for detailed analysis).
+As a result, a number of older apps will stop working and there may be problems with the drivers for various peripherals including printers, mice and keyboards.

-In this article we'll take a look at the apps that aren't compatible with Catalina.
+In this article we advise you on which Mac software apps are - and aren't - compatible with Catalina.
 Some of these apps didn't work with Mojave either, but with this 2019 macOS update there are more apps than ever out in the cold.

 If your Mac pre-dates 2012 you won't be able to update to Catalina anyway, but if your Mac is that old you may be thinking that it is time to upgrade to a new Mac.
-In which case, the fact that it's likely to come with macOS Catalina installed will mean that software you are relying on currently may not work if you do switch up.
+In which case, the fact that it's likely to come with macOS Catalina installed will mean that software you are relying on currently may not work.

 After we updated to Mojave in 2018 we experienced problems running Photoshop CS5 on our Mac.
 Luckily we were able to solve the issue in Mojave, but we aren't expecting the same fix to work in Catalina.
 Find out how we were able to get Photoshop running again here: How to open apps that won't run in Mojave.

 While it was possible to get some problematic apps to work in Mojave, although they might have been buggy, many apps will be disabled when you upgrade to the new macOS Catalina.
 This will apply to any app that contains 32-bit code.
-You may also find you can't run some drivers that use kernal extensions, due to changes coming in Catalina.
-You should still be able to run apps that are unsigned, for now, but there will come a time when apps that aren't notarized by Apple will not run at all, for security reasons.
+You may also find you can't run some drivers that use kernel extensions, due to changes coming with Catalina.
+You should still be able to run apps that are unsigned, for now, but there will come a time when apps that aren't notarised by Apple will not run at all, for security reasons.

-For this reason we recommend that before updating you check that your apps will run in the new macOS, so it's a good thing that you are here reading this.
+For this reason we recommend that before updating you check that your apps will run in the new macOS, so it's a good thing you're here.

 Why aren't 32-bit apps supported in Catalina?

-Apple has a webpag dedicated to explaining its reasons to stop support for 32-bit apps on the Mac.
-Essentially, Apple believes these legacy apps won’t offer a good user experience because they slow down your Mac.
+Apple has a web page explaining why it is halting support for 32-bit apps on the Mac.
+Essentially, Apple believes these legacy apps won't offer a good user experience because they slow down your Mac.